hyperledger/fabric-admin-sdk/README.md

 ## Contribute

-Here is steps in short for any contribution.
+Here are steps in short for any contribution.

 1. check license and code of conduct
 1. fork this project